How to create an PFX file

 The PFX file is always password protected because it contains a private key.
 When creating a PFX, choose a password responsibly, as it can protect you from misuse of the certificate.
 An attacker would be pleased if the password to the stolen PFX file was "12345" - he could start using the certificate all the time immediately.

-With a stolen Code signing certificate, an attacker can sign any files on behalf of your company.
-Therefore, it is important to keep the PFX file secure or to choose Code Signing EV certificate.
-Certificate Code Signing EV it is stored on the token and its misuse in theft is virtually impossible; if the password is entered several times, the token is blocked.
+The danger of storing a Code Signing certificate in the PFX file was the main reason for the transition of all these certificates to token.
+Both the Code Signing OV and EV certificate must be stored on a token and its misuse in theft is virtually impossible; if the password is entered several times, the token is blocked.

 Feel free to contact our Customer Support to help you choose certificate and ask any questions.